HristoKolev/webpack-workshop/README.md

 npm i -D tailwindcss postcss postcss-loader cssnano
 ```

-- copy the tailwind, postcss configs
+- Add the files from the `extra` directory

-- add the js config files to the eslint ignore list
+- add the names for the config files to `.eslintignore`

 ```
 postcss.config.js